Privacy Notice

 Qualitative research data

-Some of you will have taken part in small-scale qualitative research in which you had an open in-depth conversation with a researcher.
+In addition to the main survey questionnaires, some of you will have taken part in an open in-depth conversation with a researcher.
 Recordings and/or transcripts of these interviews have been kept where you provided permission.
 These interviews are recorded then transcribed so that they can be made available for research.
 Any information which could allow you to be identified is removed from the transcripts made available to researchers.
-Copies of the original recordings and transcripts may be retained at CLS.
+Copies of the original recordings and transcripts will be retained at CLS.
 These are stored securely with restricted access within UCL.

 Linked data programme